tatebonham/Dungeon-Diver/README.md

 # Dungeon-Diver

 You have been asked to save a survivor stuck deep in the dungeon, although hesitant at first, the promise of treasure and riches ripe for the taking convinces you to delve into the dungeons depths.
-Becareful along the way, there are many strange monsters, be sure to use your spells and hack and slash your way through to get to that treasure.
+Be careful along the way, there are many strange monsters, be sure to use your spells and hack and slash your way through to get to that treasure.

 ---